UniversalPropositions/universalpropositions.github.io/index.md

 ### A note on quality

 This is an ongoing research project in which we use a combination of data-driven methods and some post-processing to generate these resources.
 This means that the labels in the UPs are mostly predicted over models trained on a different domain, which affects the quality.
 A good example is the German verb "angeben" which in our source data was mostly used in the "brag.01" sense, but in the German UD data is mostly used in the "report.01" sense, but almost never detected as such.
+We provide the langauges specific observation in their respective README files.

 ## Current and future work